plioi/plioi.github.io/_posts/2013-05-05-just-is-a-four-letter-word.markdown

 {% gist 5521240 %}

-Finally, I could <a href="https://github.com/plioi/fixie/commit/3f9dc52a3e4570c7baa197773ae8a1983abc50f8">use that helper method to exclude IDisposable.Dispose()</a> from being treated as a test case.
+Finally, I could [use that helper method to exclude IDisposable.Dispose()](https://github.com/plioi/fixie/commit/3f9dc52a3e4570c7baa197773ae8a1983abc50f8) from being treated as a test case.
 Running the sample fixture produced one pass and one expected failure, and Dispose was called the right number of times.

 All done.